 I stayed only one day at the chapel, and 20 people came for the mass.
 I had the pleasure to climb Alkavare (1600m) and experience Swedish fika in Sarek.
 Unexpected!

 The mass at the Alkavare Kapell is hold every last Sunday of July.
-I didn’t stay until the Sunday morning, but went for the
+I didn’t stay until the Sunday morning, but went for the repetition on Saturday evening.
+I don’t understand Swedish enough and the chapel was cold, but let’s admit it, the coffee with cake was delicious after!

 DAY 4

 Back on the trail, I started my day by crossing the Alkavare lake on a boat.
 You can either make a long detour or wait for someone to come from the other side, as there always need to be one boat on each side.
 Or the hard way: cross with one boat, cross back two, and cross again with one!
-In fact, the lake is not really one, and the river go through, which means I tried not getting caught by the
+In fact, the lake is not really one, and the river go through, which means I tried not getting caught by the rapids at the end.
+The wind was not helping this morning.

 After this exciting boating episode, I was back on the ground and a bit late.
 I had a long day to reach Staltoluokta, a small Sámi village at the end of Sarek.